The Matching Problem: What Standard Policies Miss

 Roof Shingle Mismatches

 Wind or hail damages two or three slopes of your roof, but the remaining 15 sections are fine.
 Your insurer replaces only the damaged slopes, but the manufacturer discontinued your original shingle color two years ago.
-The closest available match is close — but visibly different.
+The closest available match is close, but visibly different.
 Now your roof tells a story you didn't want to tell.

 Siding Color Differences

 A falling tree branch damages the north-facing siding panels on your home.
 Your insurer approves replacement of the affected panels, but the original siding product was discontinued.
-The closest current match has a slightly different texture and undertone — and it's immediately visible when standing in your driveway.
+The closest current match has a slightly different texture and undertone, and it's immediately visible when standing in your driveway.

 Without matching coverage, you'd need to pay out of pocket to reside the entire home for a uniform appearance.
 With it, the insurer covers the cost of replacing all siding to achieve a visually consistent result.
+Similar mismatch issues frequently arise in hail damage claims after major storms.

 Discontinued Flooring and Interior Surfaces

 Water damage from a burst pipe soaks 50 square feet of laminate flooring in your living room.
 Your insurer approves the repair, but the flooring was discontinued by the manufacturer three years ago.
 The "comparable" replacement is a different plank width and finish.
-You're now stuck with an obvious seam through your living room — or paying to replace the entire floor yourself.
+You're now stuck with an obvious seam through your living room, or paying to replace the entire floor yourself.

 Here's a side-by-side look at how each scenario plays out with and without matching coverage: